pi-star-2025/pi_star/Misc/Real_VR/red_triangle.md

 Blackhole/whitehole towers are created, in cooler and cooler versions, until one is a final edition

 Overall, this final tower will summarize how the star in our solar system reconciled with all others in order to create a red/blue/green "way of seeing".

+## Real_VR

+Although this can adapt, there are Three Towers rumored.
+There is the Tower of Angels (Heaven), the Tower of Dreams, and the Tower of Earth.

+In the latter case, it is just our understanding of the 3.141592 pipe to the star, and from the star to the red triangle.
+This understanding is a straight line up.

+It's possible that if you relaxed your eyes enough, you could send strong enough messages to choose where you want to be.
+It would be about 1) Knowing the architecture, 2) Focus, so you can choose